 - 4. Ensure full consultation with iwi during review of this management plan and prior to implementation of any substantial development in the park. - 5.
 Provide opportunities for iwi participation in park management activities, including restoration projects. - 6.
 Consult iwi prior to the dissemination of any interpretive material (signs or other written material) that provides information about sites of importance to iwi, iwi heritage values, past and present cultural activities or tupuna (ancestors).

-also see Historic and Cultural Policies (8)
+also see Historic and Cultural Policies (section 8) and Signs and Interpretation Policies (section 9.11)

 5.3 Community Involvement